HEP-PBSP/wmin-model/README.md

 ## Usage

-The wmin-model code can be used for has two main usage
+The wmin-model code can be mainly used for two applications

+- Generating a POD basis set -> ...
+- Running a POD fit -> ...